To inspire and nurture the interest and understanding of science among students in grades 1-8, NorthSouth Foundation introduced Science Bees in 2010.

 - Invitation to National Finals is based on the scores of all the contestants nationally and is not based on a direct correlation of ranks achieved by a contestant in a regional contest.
 Thus, the score of each contestant relative to all such scores around the country will determine whether the contestant will be invited to the National Finals.
 The regional tiebreakers are only helpful in determining the winners for a particular center, but have no bearing on the Finals invitation.

-The following books contain good preparatory material for the NSF Science Bees.
+The following books contain good preparatory material for the NorthSouth Foundation Science Bees.
 These could serve as reference for the Science Bee aspirants to explore and understand various scientific concepts.
 Students are encouraged to refer other materials as well in preparing for the Science Bee.

 Published by Macmillan/McGraw-Hill